ondrejmokry/InpaintingRevisited/README.md

 contact the authors.

 **Subfolders:**
-  * `data` -- the folder contains results of all the performed experiments, together with scripts that plot the used figures; both data (`*.mat` files) and the scripts (`plot_*.m`) are divided into subfolders based on the respective method
+  * `data` -- The folder contains results of all the performed experiments, together with scripts that plot the used figures; both data (`*.mat` files) and the scripts (`plot_*.m`) are divided into subfolders based on the respective method.
+  * `figures` -- Due to space limitations, there are only selected examples of the results in the paper.
+To provide a comprehensive comparison of the method, supplemental results are presented here.
+              All the present figures are generated with scripts and data available in the folder `data`.
-  * `Janssen` -- functions for audio inpainting using AR-based method by Janssen et al. [1]
+  * `Janssen` -- Functions for audio inpainting using AR-based method by Janssen et al. [1].
-  * `PemoQ` -- functions for evaluation of the perceived quality of restored audio [2]
+  * `PemoQ` -- Functions for evaluation of the perceived quality of restored audio [2].
-  * `reweighted l1 relaxation` -- implementation of the l1-relaxation-based
+  * `reweighted l1 relaxation` -- Implementation of the l1-relaxation-based
-              methods presented in the paper and supporting functions
+              methods presented in the paper and supporting functions.
-  * `SPAIN` -- functions for audio inpainting using SPAIN algorithm [3]
+  * `SPAIN` -- Functions for audio inpainting using SPAIN algorithm [3].

 **Files:**
-  * `demo.m` -- the user is asked to choose signal, gap parameters (number, length) and algorithms from the preset options; the script then performs audio with such settings (if necessary, the parameters of the methods need to be changed in the m-file)
+  * `demo.m` -- The user is asked to choose signal, gap parameters (number, length) and algorithms from the preset options; the script then performs audio with such settings (if necessary, the parameters of the methods need to be changed in the m-file).
-  * `EBU_SQAM.mat` -- collection of signals used for the evaluation [4]
+  * `EBU_SQAM.mat` -- Collection of signals used for the evaluation [4].
-  * `inpainting_comparison_multigap.m` -- implementation of the methods used
+  * `inpainting_comparison_multigap.m` -- Implementation of the methods used
-              for overall evaluation; the script reproduces all the data used in the paper, thus it takes a substantial amount of time
+              for overall evaluation; the script reproduces all the data used in the paper, thus it takes a substantial amount of time.

 All the scripts were tested in MATLAB R2019a and using LTFAT [5, 6] (version 2.3.1), which is not contained in this package.